google/fhir-data-pipes/README.md

 resources and upload them to the target data warehouse.
 - **Bulk upload** (a.k.a. _batch mode_): This is used for reading the whole
-content of OpenMRS MySQL database, transform it into FHIR resources, and upload to the target data warehouse.src/main/resources/hibernate.default.properties
+content of OpenMRS MySQL database, transform it into FHIR resources, and upload to the target data warehouse.

 # Streaming mode (Atom Feed)
 This is currently implemented as a stand alone app that sits between OpenMRS and